joejcollins/atlanta-shore/reports/statistician/cardiff_opportunity_2024.md

 # Background

-In 2019, the Spains Hall Estate, Essex, initiated a nature recovery and flood reduction program by introducing beavers into a fenced enclosure.
+In 2019, the Spains Hall Estate, Essex, initiated a nature recovery and natural flood management program by introducing beavers, widely regarded as bioengineers, into a fenced enclosure.
-A comprehensive annual botanical survey has been conducted to assess the impact of the beaver introduction on plant assemblages within the enclosure.
+Comprehensive monitoring of the hydrology, canopy cover, and botanical species composition has been conducted each year (2019-2023) to assess the impact of beavers within the enclosure.
-Geolocated images were captured at each survey point, covering canopy and ground vegetation.
+Two standardised geolocated full colour images were taken at each survey point capturing canopy cover (light) and ground cover of vegetatio, bare ground and/or open water.

-In the summer of 2023, beavers were introduced into two additional enclosures.
+In the summer of 2023, more beavers were introduced into two further enclosures.
-Data from the first enclosure will be utilized to predict the timeline for biodiversity gains in the new enclosures.
+Survey data from the first enclosure will be utilized to predict the timeline for impacts on woodland cover, changes in water levels and botanical changes in the new enclosures.
-The objective is to employ machine learning techniques to predict Ellenberg indicator values (EIVs) and British National Vegetation Classification (NVC) from geolocated images.
+The objective is to deploy machine learning techniques on the geolocated images to predict Ellenberg indicator values (EIVs) and changes in light levels (L) and moisture levels (M), resulting from the beaver activity.

-This predictive model aims to confirm changes in biodiversity as they occur, eliminating the necessity for a detailed botanical survey.
+The model will be truthed against the real survey data and aims to predict changes in biodiversity, which will enable the utilisation of beavers as bioengineers within Biodiversity Net Gain calculations and Ecosystem Services.

 # Objective

-Utilize machine learning techniques to predict Ellenberg indicator values (EIVs) and British National Vegetation Classification (NVC) from geolocated images.
+Utilize machine learning techniques to predict Ellenberg indicator values (EIVs) from geolocated images.
-The focus is on automatically extracting features, such as shape descriptors and leaf area index, to generate a model predicting EIVs and NVC for images from the two additional enclosures.
+The focus is on automatically extracting features, such as shape descriptors and leaf area index, to generate a model predicting EIVs for images from the two additional enclosures.

 # Collaborative Team